eBookProjects/uChmViewer/README.md

 ## Overview

 KchmViewer is a chm (MS HTML help file format) and epub viewer, written in C++.
 Unlike most existing CHM viewers for Unix, it uses Trolltech Qt widget library, and does not depend on KDE or GNOME.
-It has full KDE 4 support.
+It has full KDE Framework 5 support.

 The main advantage of KchmViewer is extended support for non-English languages.
 Unlike others, KchmViewer in most cases correctly detects chm file encoding, correctly shows tables of context of Russian, Korean, Chinese and Japanese help files.
 It also correctly searches text in non-English help files, including Korean, Chinese and Japanese.